datanav/docs/open-sesam.rst

 datasets that are published and made available.

 The following sections provides some quick guides on how to publish, discover and enrich using Open Sesam.
-We also recommend reading the `Concepts <>`_ and `Getting Started <>`_ sections of the documentation as well.
-Full details on all components can be found in the Configuration section of the documentation.
+We also recommend reading the `Concepts <https://docs.sesam.io/concepts.html>`_. and `Getting Started <https://docs.sesam.io/overview.html#getting-started>`_. sections of the documentation as well.

-If you have questions or problems with Sesam then please contact `support <>`_

 Discovering data
 ----------------